melanieleung/melanieleung/README.md

 ## Some more about me:

-:herb: I’m currently learning SQL and geospatial Python
+:herb: I’m currently learning SQL and Python for geospatial applications

-:mortar_board: I graduated from the University of California, Santa Barbara with a B.S. in Environmental Studies
+:mortar_board: I graduated in 2021 from the University of California, Santa Barbara with a B.S. in Environmental Studies

 👯 I’m looking to collaborate on projects that use remote sensing and geographic information systems to advance our understanding of coastal resources with consideration of the impacts of climate change.